ministryofjustice/hmpps-book-secure-move-api/README.md

 This application is deployed to [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/).

+Currently we have a `staging` and `production` environment on Cloud Platform with the following namespace names:

+* hmpps-book-secure-move-api-staging
+* hmpps-book-secure-move-api-production

-Currently we have only one `staging` environment that is automatically deployed on successful builds of the `master` branch on Circle CI.
+`staging` that is automatically deployed on successful builds of the `master` branch on Circle CI.

+`production` can be deployed on any successful build of `master` but requires manual intervention to approve the `hold_production` step in the workflow.
+To approve a particular deploy for build log into CircleCI, find the build that you want to deploy and click the `test-build-deploy` link.
+This should take you to the workflow graph for that build where you can click the `hold_production` step to kick off the production deploy.